Auto-weighted Bayesian Physics-Informed Neural Networks and robust estimations for multitask inverse problems in pore-scale imaging of dissolution: Pore-scale imaging inverse problem of calcite dissolution: 2D+Time application

 The validation of the inference is first performed using the Bayesian Model Average Cumulative Error (BMA-CE) on the micro-porosity field, which is computed along the three successive sampling steps of sequential reinforcement.
 We then introduce $\mathcal{F}_1$ and $\mathcal{F}_2$ the PDE constraints residuals arising from the reactive model \eqref{eq:inverse_chem_adim_Vf} and involved in the multi-potential energy \eqref{multi_pot_2DTime}:

 to estimate their $\text{BMA-CE}^{\mathcal{F}_\bullet}$ diagnostics on sampling steps 2 and 3.
 For the 2D+time data assimilation problem, the BMA-CE metrics on the micro-porosity field $\varepsilon$ and PDE residuals are straightforwardly extended from the formulae \eqref{BMA_CE_1DTime_eps} and \eqref{BMA_CE_1DTime_constraints}.
 The results are provided in Fig \ref{fig:BMA_CE_2D} and highlight the convergence of each term toward final BMA errors, at the sampling iteration $\tau=500$, scaling respectively about $\text{BMA-CE}^\varepsilon(\tau)=\num{1.6e-3}$, $\text{BMA-CE}^{\mathcal{F}_1}(\tau)=\num{1.4e-2}$ and $\text{BMA-CE}^{\mathcal{F}_2}(\tau)=\num{6.4e-2}$.
 From these convergence diagnostics, we observe a saturation of the PDE constraints that highlights the intrinsic uncertainties of their corresponding tasks in the multi-potential energy \eqref{multi_pot_2DTime}.
 In this sense, the PDE constraint $\mathcal{F}_2$ involving the heterogeneous diffusion operator \eqref{eq:Diff_op_dev} is the most uncertain term due to its high sensitivity to porosity variations.
-Nonetheless, we notice, as in the validation test cases from Sect. \ref{sec:Results1D}, that successive introduction of the PDE constraints brings information on the porosity field recovery by preventing overfitting issues.
+Nonetheless, we notice, as in the validation test cases from Sect. \ref{sec:Results1D}, that successive introduction of the PDE constraints leads to a slight increase in the $\text{BMA-CE}^\varepsilon$ curve, bringing information on the porosity field recovery by preventing overfitting issues.
+In particular, we observe in Fig \ref{fig:BMA_2D_evol_seq} that successively incorporating the physics-based constraints affects the uncertainty distribution of the porosity, especially at the core edges, rendering them physically reliable.
+In this sense, such a bounce in the BMA-CE predictions provides more dynamical insights into the porosity field $\varepsilon$.
+The increase observed on $\text{BMA-CE}^{\mathcal{F}_1}$ in Fig \ref{fig:BMA_CE_2D} arises from both a deviation in the surrogate micro-porosity field $\varepsilon_\Theta$ and a more physical approximation of the surrogate concentration field $C_\Theta$ in step 3 compared to step 2.
+Indeed, step 2 considers a simplified coupled model for the reactive system based on the quasi-stationary assumption to provide a first approximation of $C_\Theta$.
+In step 3, the physics-based assimilation is fully constrained, with the complex coupled dynamical behavior given by the PDE system \eqref{eq:inverse_chem_adim_Vf}, and we therefore expect such deviations both in the BMA-CE curves and uncertainty estimates.